apereo/cas/docs/cas-server-documentation/logging/Logging.md

 {% include_cached actuators.html endpoints="loggingConfig,loggers,logfile" %}

-## CAS Custom Log4j2 plugins
+## CAS Plugins

-The log4j2.xml file use by CAS includes custom Log4j2 plugins:
+The `log4j2.xml` file use by CAS includes custom Log4j2 plugins:

 - `CasAppender`: The CasAppender wraps another regular appender and removes sensitive values from the log entries such as Ticket Granting Tickets or Proxy Granting Tickets.